 Dodo and Khum Meun’s mother, Mae Thor Khor, used to live with them at the sanctuary, but passed away from natural causes in her 70’s last year.
-Khum Meaun has adjusted to the loss of his mother more quickly, being older, while Dodo still seems to feel the loss.
+The brothers seem to have adjusted to the loss of their mother now and spend their days wandering the sanctuary together while foraging, playing in the mud, and relaxing in the stream.

-Arriving at the project, guests will feed the elephants bananas and then take a walk with them along scenic hillside trails that pass terraced rice paddies and weave through tall grasses, orchards, and forest – stopping to watch the elephants forage along the way.
+Arriving at the project, guests feed the elephants bananas and then take a walk with them along scenic hillside trails that pass terraced rice paddies and weave through tall grasses, orchards, and forest – stopping to watch the elephants forage along the way.
 Guest can observe the elephants playing in the mud and later bathe them in the beautiful stream that winds through the sanctuary.
-In the rainy season, guests also plant saplings to help reforest the area.
+In the rainy season, guests also plant saplings to help reforest the area and learn about planting rice.

 Spend time with elephants in a beautiful natural environment and gain insights into elephant behavior from a Karen family who have been living with and caring for elephants for generations